Cadienvan/gmail-reader/README.md

 **"Ollama service unavailable"**
 - Ensure Ollama is running: `ollama serve`
-- Check if model is installed: `ollama pull deepseek-r1:1.5b`
+- Check if you have any model installed: `ollama list` (if empty, pull any model: `ollama pull llama3.2:1b`)
 - Verify Ollama URL in Configuration → Environment
+- The application will automatically detect all available models once Ollama is running

 **Voice commands not working**
 - Check browser microphone permissions